Cal State L.A. Celebrates Literacy and Math Competency at Year-End Carnival

 The program at Cal State L.A. is currently working with seven different local Los Angeles Unified School District elementary schools.
 Those schools include City Terrace, Hammel and Harrison elementary schools (located near the campus); Ann Street Elementary (near downtown Los Angeles); Loreto Elementary (north east of Los Angeles); Accelerated Elementary (near USC) and 99th Street Elementary (located in South Central Los Angeles).

-Cal State L.A. celebrates the accomplishments of the 639 children who completed this year's America Reads/America Counts Program at campus carnival.
+WHAT: Cal State L.A. celebrates the accomplishments of the 639 children who completed this year's America Reads/America Counts Program at campus carnival.